Why do we teach Basic Obedience?

 Knowing what motivates your dog will help you to connect with them during the teaching phases.
-Do not expect a dog to perform continually without rewards, but the reward should not be the only reason they respond to the training.
+Do not expect a dog to perform continually without any rewards when teaching, but be careful that the reward should not be the only reason they respond to the training.
 A balanced training approach creates a solid base for loyal obedience.
 As the dog matures, consequences are part of learning.
-You do your dog an injustice, not teaching them what a correction is.
-Same with little humans.
-At some point, a child needs to learn; it is dangerous to run across a street.
+You do your dog an injustice by not teaching them what a correction is.
+Same with tiny humans.
+At some point, a child needs to learn; it is dangerous to run across a street without looking.
 It is your job also to show your dog what a correction is.
-If failing to do so, a loose dog in the road could get corrected by a car.
-I would rather correct my dog for not coming through obedience then a vehicle hitting them as their correction.
+If failing to do so, a loose dog on the road could get corrected by a car.
+I would rather correct my dog for not coming through obedience (in a controlled setting) than a vehicle hitting them as their correction.

 What happens if you don’t teach Basic Obedience to your dog?

-A dog learns from interactions it has within its environment.
-Some breeds tend to be strong-willed dogs that genetically will take their leadership in their household if the owner doesn’t fill this role.
-A dog demonstrates this unhealthy relationship through pulling on the leash, lunging, barking, and in extreme cases guarding food/space/even the owner.
-A dog that resource guards their owner is deeming them as their property and very concerning.
+A dog learns from the interactions it has within its environment.
+Some breeds tend to be strong-willed dogs that genetically will take over leadership in their household if the owner doesn’t fill this role.
+A dog demonstrates this unhealthy relationship by pulling on the leash, lunging, mouthing, barking, and in extreme cases guarding food/space/even the owner.
+A dog that resource guards its owner is deeming them as their property, and this is very concerning.

 What is Basic Obedience?